Tim Pool: Meeting with Netanyahu

-In April 2025, Pool was one of a group of podcasters who met with Israeli Prime Minister Benjamin Netanyahu in the Blair House in Washington D.C., as part of an ongoing effort to push back against anti-Israel trends in the right-wing media world:
+In April 2025, Pool was one of a group of podcasters who met with Israeli prime minister Benjamin Netanyahu in the Blair House in Washington D.C., as part of an ongoing effort to push back against anti-Israel trends in the right-wing media world:

-Among those in attendance were podcasters including Dave Rubin, Tim Pool and former White House Press Secretary Sean Spicer, writers Bethany Mandel and David J. Harris Jr., influencer Jessica Kraus, Commentary senior editor Seth Mandel and Federalist Editor-in-Chief Mollie Hemingway.
+Among those in attendance were podcasters including Dave Rubin, Tim Pool and former White House press secretary Sean Spicer, writers Bethany Mandel and David J. Harris Jr., influencer Jessica Kraus, Commentary senior editor Seth Mandel and Federalist editor-in-chief Mollie Hemingway.

 Pool expressed concerns about increased antisemitism and anti-Zionism in the pro-Trump podcasting space, according to sources in the room.
 Pool famously had Kanye West on his podcast, and the rapper walked out mid-interview after Pool pushed back against antisemitic comments.

 Responding to Pool, Netanyahu said that is the reason he invited the group to meet with him.

 Personal life

 Pool lives in West Virginia.
 Prior to the Occupy movement, Pool lived with his brother in Newport News, Virginia, where he played guitar and made skateboarding videos.
-Since 2025, Pool has been married to producer Alison Neubauer.
+Pool married Alison Neubauer in 2025.